 - You can see Success and Failure jobs in the S3 Execution Logs page as shown below.
 In case of failure job, you can click the Failure status of a particular data ingest job to view the cause.
 Also, the Failed column contains a link to download the error file which contains the failure reason of a job.

 - Click View S3 Config to view or to configure Amazon S3 for Gainsight as shown below.
 It provides Bucket Access Path, Access Key, and Security Token for S3 bucket connection.

 - Click TEST to test the S3 bucket connection.
 When the connection is good, it shows a message Connection Successful.

 Troubleshoot Data Load Operation

 You can check the data load operation details on Amazon S3:

-- archived: Once the CSV file is used for data load operation, the file is moved from the input folder of S3 bucket to the processed folder.
-And errors, if any, are recorded in a file and placed under the error folder.
+- archived: Once the CSV file is used for data load operation, the file is moved from the input folder of S3 bucket to the archived folder.

-- error: This folder contains records of data that has failed.
+- error: This folder contains the error files which have records of data that has failed.

 How to Use Cyberduck Tool

 1. Download and install the cyberduck tool from https://cyberduck.io/?l=en